 Scope and syllabus

-This course discusses literature in indigenous African languages.
-This literature is both oral and written and the course covers issues relating to performance and context, the role of literary expression in society, voice and power, the notions of tradition and innovation, memorization and form in literature.
+This module discusses literature in indigenous African languages.
+This literature is both oral and written and the module covers issues relating to performance and context, the role of literary expression in society, voice and power, the notions of tradition and innovation, memorization and form in literature.

 Oral literature, by its very nature, is performed literature, which is reflected in the use of video and audio material in some of the lectures in the module.
 Key questions of orality – who is performing, to whom, and with what intent – regularly recur, while issues of genre are equally important for oral and for African written literary traditions.
 The student will find many themes addressed in the examples, ranging from love lyrics, praise verbal art, expression of religious feeling to articulation of the experience of colonialism, the struggle for independence and the present political realities facing people in different parts of Africa.

 One written examination (70%) taken in May/June; one essay (15%) to be submitted on day 1, term 2; and one essay (15%) to be submitted on day 1, term 3.